'Weirdly happy' – Self Esteem shares love life update with Rylan

 On her current boyfriend:

-"I call him Aunty, because he likes dusting and folding and ironing and growing plants, so it's sort of perfect because he's quiet and I look after him but then he's also like, he's a tall and got a six-pack and everything.
+“I call him Aunty, because he likes dusting and folding and ironing and growing plants, so it’s sort of perfect because he’s quiet and I look after him but then he’s also tall and got a six-pack and everything.

 “I can’t believe it.
 Absolutely not what I wanted.

-“But here we are, and I'm weirdly happy, and I am being challenged by things that I would thought were definite truths."
+“But here we are, and I’m weirdly happy, and I am being challenged by things I thought were definite truths.”

 Comment Guidelines